darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 I have already seen another writeup which used this trick to add a line to the sudoers file, but I chose to use this trick to add my SSH key to the authorized_keys for root.
 Continue to the next section to learn more about this process.

 ## Creating SSH keys
+On your attacker machine, you can generate SSH keys by using the command `ssh-keygen -t rsa -b 4096 -f LOCATION/id_rsa`.
+(Note that I am using LOCATION as a representation for whatever location you might choose.
+If you're having trouble deciding, try **~/.ssh**.)

+This should output two files: **id_rsa** and **id_rsa.pub**.
+Enter the command `cat id_rsa.pub`, then copy the resulting public key to your clipboard.

+## Exploiting SSH keys
+Switch back to the target machine where you are logged in as Deku.
+Remember, we are trying to exploit the `eval "echo $feedback"` line of **feedback.sh**.
+Go ahead and run this script as root using the following: `sudo /opt/NewComponent/feedback.sh`

+Based on our research on GTFOBins, a suitable payload would be the following:

+`KEY > /root/.ssh/authorized_keys` where KEY is replaced with the contents of your **id_rsa.pub** file.

+Enter this payload when the script asks you for feedback.

+Now, it's time to test whether this worked.
+On your attacker machine, in the directory containing your SSH keys, attempt to gain root access using your keys.
+This can be accomplished using the command `ssh root@ua.thm -i id_rsa`

+You now have root access, and you can use `cat /root/root.txt` to claim the final flag!

+## Exploiting SSH keys explained
+If you understood the previous section, feel free to exit this walkthrough -- you have now become the number one hero at U.A.
+High School!
+If you're still unsure, here's the explanation:

+**SSH keys**: When attempting to SSH into a system as some user (designated X), you usually have two options: give the password belonging to X or use an SSH key.
+In the case of this CTF, we don't have **root**'s password, so it makes sense to use an SSH key.

+`KEY > /root/.ssh/authorized_keys`: Once this payload is submitted as input, **feedback.sh** will run the following line: `eval "echo KEY > /root/.ssh/authorized_keys"`.
+Let's break this down:

+1) Bear in mind that you must replace KEY with the actual contents of **id_rsa.pub**.

+2) Therefore, we are adding our public key to **root**'s authorized keys.
+Look at it using this analogy: instead of stealing someone else's key, we programmed the "lock" to use our key instead.

+3) `ssh root@ua.thm -i id_rsa`: This command signs in as root via SSH using our private key.

+## Conclusion
+This was very involved for an "Easy" room, and it seemed to cross over into "Medium" territory at times.
+Here are some of the key takeaways:
+- Most CTFs begin with an Nmap scan to view open ports, and this was no exception.
+- HTTP provides a larger attack surface than SSH.
+- Gobuster can help you find directories and files that have accidentally been made public.
+- Keep an eye out for suspicious PHP files when doing CTFs.
+- Hexedit is a useful tool for "fixing" images that are showing the wrong file type.
+- Steghide is great at extracting hidden files from JPEG images.
+- The **eval** function is often exploitable.

+Thank you for reading!
+Good luck with your cybersecurity journey, and God bless!